4 Hours / 4 CEs

 • Intended Audience

-• Student in corrections, forensic psychology, or behavioral health
+• Students in corrections, forensic psychology, or behavioral health programs

-• Clinician or treatment provider working with justice-involved populations
+• Clinicians and treatment providers working with justice-involved populations

 • Experience Level